emmanueluwa/nba-data/README.md

 The idea for this project was from an actual client on Upwork (a freelancing website), the client requested 'we’re looking for data extraction of basketball data from a website , you should be able to scrape the website and build a webpage to showcase the results'.

 ## [View Project](https://ful-nba.herokuapp.com/)
-When running Heroku will will take a moment to load so there will be a slight delay in loading the web app, thank you for your patience.
+When running Heroku will take a moment to load so there will be a slight delay in loading the web app, thank you for your patience.

 ## Criteria
 - Scrape data from basketball website